Hypfer/valetudo-dreameadapter/pcbs/dreamebreakout/Readme.md

 ## Bill of Materials

-All the parts required should be available on Aliexpress or similar
+All the parts required should be available on Aliexpress or similar.

 - 1x 2.00mm pitch 2x8P male header
 - 2x 2.54mm pitch 1x8P female header